shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/4_Python_Environments_and_Packages.md

    isolation via a folder            isolation via a container
 ```

-Both tools solve the *exact same problem* — isolating a project's dependencies — just at different scales. `venv` isolates on your laptop; Docker isolates the entire runtime, OS included.
+Both tools solve the *exact same problem* which is isolating a project's dependencies/packages just at different scales. `venv` isolates on your laptop; Docker isolates the entire runtime, OS included.
 Understanding one makes the other click immediately.

 ---

-## Part 10 — Common Mistakes and How to Avoid You
+## Part 10 - Common Mistakes and How to Avoid You

 A few pitfalls catch nearly everyone early on.
 Knowing them in advance saves hours of confusion.